Available 24/7 • Free Consultation • No Upfront Fees

 Georgia's statute of limitations for personal injury claims is two years from the crash date (O.C.G.A. § 9-3-33).
 But the investigation needs to start now.
 Bar surveillance footage gets overwritten daily.
 Skid marks fade under other tires.
 Witnesses lose details with each passing week.

 Kermani LLP offers a free case evaluation.
 Call us, and your Atlanta drunk driving accident lawyer starts working your case that same day.
 We operate on a contingency fee basis: you pay nothing until we secure compensation.
-Fill out the form on our website or call — we’re available 24/7.
+Fill out the form on our website or call.
+We're available 24/7.

 Ray Kermani